What Does Cocaine Smell Like? | How To Identify Cocaine

 Cocaine is usually tasted by people to determine its purity.
 When tasted, cocaine and crack should be bitter and give a numbing sensation.
 The more bitter it tastes, the less likely it is to contain excessive amounts of additives.

 Street dealers often add flour, talcum powder, or cornstarch to stretch their product.
 These fillers can give it a more “powdery” taste.
-Sometimes cocaine is mixed with other drugs, most commonly fentanyl, which can also affect the taste.
+Sometimes cocaine is mixed with other drugs, like fentanyl, which can also affect the taste.

 What Does Cocaine Feel Like?